 What are possible complications of whiplash?

-While most people who have?a whiplash injury recover within a few weeks to a few months, some?have persistent pain for several months or longer.
+Most people who have a whiplash injury recover within a few weeks to a few months.
+Some people have persistent pain for several months or longer.

 When should I call my healthcare provider?